Introduction

 After one minute of idle time, JDBC Bridge terminates the Java instance, so the next time you access JDBC Bridge, it will read your options file.

-To kill Java forcefully, you can go to Task Manager> Find java.exe Process and Kill it.
-If you have multiple Java.exe then choose the one that has the command line below
+To kill Java forcefully, open Task Manager, find the java.exe Process, and end it.
+If you have multiple Java.exe files, then choose the one that has the command line below